 While you can find Free to Air NFL action on Channel 7, the best prime time coverage will be shown exclusively on ESPN of Australia (Foxtel), to include every Thursday night, Sunday night and Monday night contest airing Live, along with replays of the biggest match-ups on their broadcast schedule.

-So if you’re a resident of Australia you may wish to consider Foxtel Now’s 2 weeks Free live TV trial, which will televise these marquee NFL games online*, as well as offering live NFL streaming to eligible mobile devices through Foxtel Go within minutes of getting started.
+So if you’re a resident of Australia you may wish to consider Foxtel Now’s 2 weeks Free live TV trial, which will televise these marquee NFL games online*, as well as offering live Super Bowl streaming to eligible mobile devices through Foxtel Go within minutes of getting started.

 AFC Teams to Watch

-The AFC Conference in the NFL could well be dominated by two sides, most notably the New England Patriots, who will have be looking to capture back-to-back Super Bowls.
+The AFC Conference in the NFL could well be dominated by two sides, most notably the airing of the Patriots, who will have be looking to capture back-to-back Super Bowls.
 The biggest obstacle to their chances appear to be the Pittsburgh Steelers, who along with QB Ben Roethlisberger, WR Antonio Brown and RB LeVeon Bell, can put points on the board against the best of them.
 The Steelers have also improved the defense, adding youth and speed.

 NFC Teams to Watch